AI in Human Resources Explained: Futurist & AI Expert Ian Khan on Workforce Management

 Top 10 Human Augmentation experts to follow

-: Beyond his ventures in automotive and space, Musk's Neuralink aims to develop brain-machine interfaces, potentially human cognition and addressing neurological disorders.
+Elon Musk: Beyond his ventures in automotive and space, Musk’s Neuralink aims to develop advanced brain-machine interfaces, potentially enhancing cognition and addressing neurological disorders.

-Hugh Herr: Leading the Biomechatronics Group at the MIT Media Lab, Herr's pioneering work focuses on creating advanced prosthetic limbs blend seamlessly with the human body, elevating physical capabilities.
+Hugh Herr: Leading Biomechatronics Group at the MIT Media Lab, Herr’s pioneering work focuses on creating advanced prosthetic limbs that blend seamlessly the human body, elevating physical capabilities.

 Dr. Randal Koene: A neuroscientist and proponent of whole brain emulation, Koene delves deep into the realm of enhancing human cognition by merging the brain with computational elements.